neondatabase/website/content/docs/guides/sqlalchemy.md

 ## SQLAlchemy connection errors

-SQLAlchemy versions prior to 2.0.33 may reuse idle connections, leading to connection errors.
+- SQLAlchemy versions prior to 2.0.33 may reuse idle connections, leading to connection errors.
 If this occurs, you could encounter an `SSL connection has been closed unexpectedly` error.
 To resolve this, upgrade to SQLAlchemy 2.0.33 or later.
 For more details, see the [SQLAlchemy 2.0.33 changelog](https://docs.sqlalchemy.org/en/20/changelog/changelog_20.html#change-2.0.33-postgresql).
+- If you encounter an `SSL SYSCALL error: EOF detected` error when trying to connect to the database, this is typically due to an application attempting to reuse a connection after the Neon compute has been suspended due to inactivity.
+To avoid this issue, try setting your SQLAlchemy `pool_recycle` parameter to a value less than or equal to the autosuspend setting configured for your compute.
+Alternatively, you can try setting the SQLAlchemy `pool_pre_ping` parameter to `true`.
+This option ensures that your engine first checks to see if the connection is still alive before executing your query.

+  For information about the `pool_recycle` and `pool_pre_ping` parameters, see [SQLAlchemy: Connection Pool Configuration](https://docs.sqlalchemy.org/en/20/core/pooling.html#connection-pool-configuration), and [Dealing with Disconnects](https://docs.sqlalchemy.org/en/20/core/pooling.html#connection-pool-configuration).
+For information configuring Neon's Autosuspend setting, see [Configuring Autosuspend for Neon computes](/docs/guides/auto-suspend-guide).

 ## Schema migration with SQLAlchemy